 Permanent Missions are requested to present their candidates in one single submission, in accordance with the deadline of the Job Description, under cover of a Note Verbale listing the names of the candidates and referring to the corresponding vacancy announcements.
 The list of candidates should contain the following personal data of the candidates: rank, first name, last name (exactly as was presented during the SAAT visit or AMS ), gender, date of birth, date when joined active police service, dates of valid AMS or SAAT visit clearance (if any), passport number/national ID/police ID number and type of police service the officer is working for in his or her home country (see II.4.E).

-Applications must be hand-delivered by Permanent Missions to the Selections and Recruitment Section of the Police Division, Office of Rule and Law and Security Institutions, Department of Peacekeeping Operations in accordance with the specific directions in the relevant Note Verbale.
+Applications must be hand-delivered by Permanent Missions to the Selections and Recruitment Section of the Police Division, Office of Rule and Law and Security Institutions, Department of Peace Operations in accordance with the specific directions in the relevant Note Verbale.
 The Permanent Mission should also confirm that selected candidates will be released, in a timely manner, from their national obligations for service with the UN (see II.4.H).

 Consolidation of Nominations: The Selection and Recruitment Section will compile a list of the candidates offered by Member States and prepare a deployment plan based on the operational requirements of the mission to which the candidates are nominated.
 The criteria for the decision for the deployment will be the results from an AMS/SAAT (if available) based upon the following requirements: Possession of mission oriented skills, proven professional expertise and qualification and language capability; Geographical or regional presentation Gender representation.